izabelka/100-days-of-code/log.md

 ### Day 5: January 6, 2017

-**Today's Progress**: I've set up the app configuraton to deploy it on Github Pages.
+**Today's Progress**: I've set up the app configuration to deploy it on Github Pages.

 **Thoughts:** I've tried to set up twitter sharing button properly but it won't work.
 I am frustrated.
-But the app it;s deployed on Github Pages which is nice.
+But the app it's deployed on Github Pages which is nice.

 **Link to work:** [https://izabelka.github.io/random-quote-machine/](https://izabelka.github.io/random-quote-machine/)

+### Day 6: January 7, 2017

+**Today's Progress**: I've decided to improve an app I built a while ago.
+I've started rewriting it to React.js.
+I've created new component that displays what it should display.

+**Thoughts:** I've seen what my javaScript skills were when I first coded this app.
+They were terrible.
+Now I am trying to improve this app using React.js